Santa Margarita, Samar

-Santa Margarita, officially the Municipality of Santa Margarita (Bungto han Santa Margarita; Bayan ng Santa Margarita), is a 4th class municipality in the province of Samar, Philippines.
+Santa Margarita, officially the Municipality of Santa Margarita (Bungto han Santa Margarita; Bayan ng Santa Margarita), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 26,816 people.

 Formerly known as Magsohong, it is bounded to the north by the city of Calbayog and to the south by Gandara.

 History

-The town used to be a barrio in Calbayog named Magsohong, but on June 29, 1878, the principalía of Magsohong, petitioned the Gobierno Superior to establish Magsohong as an independent pueblo.
-They argued that Magsohong was four hours away from Calbayog, it already had a casa real or a Juzgado de Paz of nipa, a church with a techada (roof) of nipa; a convent; an escuela also made of wood and nipa; and had more than 300 tributos.
+The town used to be a barrio in Calbayog named Magsohong.
+On June 29, 1878, the principalía of Magsohong petitioned the Gobierno Superior to establish Magsohong as an independent pueblo.
+They argued that Magsohong was four hours away from Calbayog, while it already had a casa real or a Juzgado de Paz of nipa, a church with a techada (roof) of nipa; a convent; an escuela also made of wood and nipa; and had more than 300 tributos.
 The petition was endorsed by the cura parroco, the Gobernadorcillo as well as the principalía of Calbayog.
 Fourteen years later, Royal Decree No. 25 dated September 25, 1892 approved the establishment of the pueblo of Magsohong renamed Santa Margarita.
 The new pueblo had three visitas: Balud, San Bernardo, and Londara.
 However, it remained under the parish of Calbayog.

 Geography

 Barangays

 Santa Margarita is politically subdivided into 36 barangays.
+Each barangay consists of puroks and some have sitios.